Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 4 Juni 2025 06.25.56 UTC
+- WIB: Rabu, 4 Juni 2025 09.15.14 UTC
-- WITA: Rabu, 4 Juni 2025 07.25.56 UTC
+- WITA: Rabu, 4 Juni 2025 10.15.14 UTC
-- WIT: Rabu, 4 Juni 2025 08.25.56 UTC
+- WIT: Rabu, 4 Juni 2025 11.15.14 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

 Kategori: inspirational